Qulin, Missouri

-Qulin /ˈkjuːlᵻn/ KEW-lin is a town located in Butler County in Southeast Missouri, United States.
+Qulin /ˈkjuːlᵻn/ KEW-lin is a city located in Butler County in Southeast Missouri, United States.
 The population was 460 at the 2020 census.

 Qulin is included within the Poplar Bluff Metropolitan Statistical Area.

 History

 A post office called Qulin has been in operation since 1881.
 The origin of the name Qulin is obscure.
 Qulin has been declared the "most difficult to pronounce" place name in the state of Missouri by Reader's Digest.

 Geography

 Qulin is located in southeastern Butler County at the intersection of Missouri Route 51 and Missouri Route 53.
 It is 13 miles southeast of Poplar Bluff.
 It is in the flatlands of southeast Missouri with the Black River two miles to the west and the St. Francis River two miles to the east.
 The Missouri-Arkansas border is six miles south.

 According to the United States Census Bureau, the city has a total area of 0.45 sqmi, all land.